Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 The process for compiling the separate and consolidated financial statements itself is secured by numerous control activities, taking into account materiality.
 In particular, these include extensive systems-based reasonability checks, controls using reviews (by a second member of staff) performed on a regular basis, and analyses and reasonability checks of the quarterly and annual consolidated financial statements at the corporate level.

 As at each year-end, management assesses the appropriateness and effectiveness of the ICS in place.
-To this end, the Schaeffler Group uses a standardized methodology to identify the group companies and processes relevant to ICS, define the required controls and document them in accordance with uniform requirements.
+To this end, the Schaeffler Group uses a standardized methodology to identify the group companies and processes relevant to ICS, define the required controls, and document them in accordance with uniform requirements.
 This is then followed up with a review of the effectiveness of the defined controls that is performed using a risk-based approach, either by the reporting unit itself, by internal audit, or as part of the audit of the consolidated financial statements.
+This review involves evaluating and assessing risks as well as reporting on them to management with the relevant responsibility at all organizational levels of the companies and the group.
+Where control weaknesses exist, actions to eliminate these weaknesses have to be defined.

 These arrangements as well as their continuous improvement are designed to provide reasonable assurance that the ICS prevents significant misstatements of the financial statements and consolidated financial statements and to ensure quality standards are maintained in compilation, preparation, and issuance.